Surface Go 4: Serviceability

-Along with notifying businesses of what parts are replaceable, Microsoft provides documentation on how to troubleshoot your device, articles made for specifc device types, Where to purchase parts, and FAQs for the most common issues.
+Along with notifying businesses of what parts are replaceable, Microsoft provides documentation on how to troubleshoot your device, articles made for specific device types, Where to purchase parts, and FAQs for the most common issues.

 As part of the initiative to make their devices repairable, Microsoft has partnered with iFixit in order to provide instructions and spare parts.
 Parts can also be ordered directly from Microsoft through the Microsoft Store.